winoza/companion/README.md

 README Content

-# Social Media for Pet Lovers
+# Companion

 ## Description
+Within the past decade of social media, influencers have expanded and evolved from fashion, photography, fitness, and food to pets in order to bring joy and laughter to the hearts of millions while showcasing their beloved fur babies.
+If you are one of many that are tired of having to look at pictures of humans on your social network and want to enjoy looking at other furry friends as well as sharing your own, Companion may be the social media app for you!

-This app will model Instagram as a social media platform for pet lovers to create accounts for their pets and connect with other pet lovers.
-We plan to create the following features: the ability to create an account, add photos with captions, and search for other users or posts.
+Inpsired by Instagram, Companion is a social media platform for pet lovers and influencers to create accounts for their pets and connect with other pet-loving friends.
+Companion currently has the following features: the ability to create an account, log in and out, add photos with captions, search for other users, and leave a like and comment.

+For future development we plan on implementing the following features: follow other users, add other users as friends, user feed for the latest posts from people you follow or your friends, directly message other users, and the option to upload short videos on your profile.

-If we have time: follow other users, add an ability to like photos, add comments, direct message users, and add videos (or the links from YouTube).
-Double bonus: set up the application to send the user an email for various reasons.
+Bonus: set up the application to send the user an email for various reasons.

 ![Idea_Image](./assets/p2layoutidea.png)